hossainamzad/JavaScript_Gladiator/README.md

 #### 1. An arena has a name

-To check that it does, run this code:
+To check that it does, run this code in the Chrome Devtools console:

 ```js
 const colosseum = new Arena('Colosseum');